JTF-Bravo civil affairs team participates in Global Health Engagement

 |0

-This work, JTF-Bravo civil affairs team participates in Global Health Engagement [Image 3 of 3], by Capt.
+This work, JTF-Bravo civil affairs team participates in Global Health Engagement, by Capt.
 Annabel Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT